vanpariyar/wp-post-views/README.md

 NOTE : Make sure we are Developing the Plugin.:sweat_smile:

 ## Features:
--We have option to show views count in the post coloumn.
+- We have option to show views count in the post coloumn.
--All views are filterd with IP address.
+- All views are filterd with IP address.